yisiox/tp/docs/UserGuide.md

 `asset o\hammer n\screwdriver` edits the asset `hammer`, changing its name to `screwdriver`.

 * `o\` refers to the old asset name, while `n\` refers to the new asset name.
-* The asset will be renamed for all contacts that have this asset.
+* The asset will be renamed for all contacts that have it.

 ---